epaull/TieDIE/README.md

 - Install dependencies
 - Download the TieDIE repository to the desired location
-- (Optional) Pre-Generate kernel file with MATLAB (bin/makeKernel.sh)
+- (Recommended) Pre-Generate kernel file with MATLAB (bin/makeKernel.sh)
 - Run TieDIE/bin/tiedie

 Examples
 -------
 - **GBM.test** An example signaling network from Glioblastoma (TCGA Network, 2012) is provided, along with input heats for an upstream set of genes (mutated genes) and a downstream set of nodes (transcriptional responses).
+To run:

+	cd examples/GBM.test
+	make

 Modules
 -------